sldimitrov/english_learning_system/README.md

 It is proven by scientists that if you connect something that is unusual and new for you with something familiar it will let to a neural connection in your brain.
 This is the reason that stays behind the main method we use in this Learning System.
 Putting a new word in a sentence that exposes the definition of the current word.
+After that connection happens it become much more easier.
+Next time you hear or read this word your brain you give you the whole sentence and you with that the definition will pops up.